Camel Trail: Further proposals

-The then newly created Bodmin and Wenford Railway sought to reopen the Wenford branch to allow for china clay to again be moved from Wenfordbridge by way of rail.
+The newly created Bodmin and Wenford Railway sought to reopen the Wenford branch to allow for china clay to again be moved from Wenfordbridge by rail.
 A separate company, Bodmin and Wenford Rail Freight Limited, was set up in 1992 but the line was not reopened.
-There were objections from cyclists as at this point the rail bed had been used for the Camel Trail and the china clay drier closed in 2002.
+There were objections from cyclists as, at this point, the track bed had been used for the Camel Trail and the china clay drier closed in 2002.

 Following the closure, attempts at potential expansion has since changed to the route from towards Wadebridge, although this route also follows the Camel Trail.
-The Bodmin and Wenford Rail Freight company was renamed as the Bodmin and Wadebridge Railway Company Limited in 2004 to facilitate this scheme.
-Initially referred to as 'The Wadebridge Trailway' it became the 'RailTrail' project in 2008.
-It was supported by the North Cornwall District Council but only by a single casting vote.
-There were objections from cyclists, environmentalists and some residents of Wadebridge.
+The Bodmin and Wenford Rail Freight Company was renamed the Bodmin and Wadebridge Railway Company in 2004 to facilitate this scheme.
+Initially referred to as The Wadebridge Trailway it became the RailTrail project in 2008.
+It was supported by the North Cornwall District Council, but only by a single casting vote; there were objections from cyclists, environmentalists and some residents of Wadebridge.
 A bid for government funding was made in 2020.

-Scott Mann, Conservative MP for North Cornwall, stated his support for linking up the Camel Trail with the Tarka Trail in September 2020, arguing it would increase the economic benefits brought in by the Camel Trail.
+Scott Mann, Conservative MP for North Cornwall, stated his support for linking up the Camel Trail with the Tarka Trail in September 2020, arguing that it would increase the economic benefits brought in by the Camel Trail.

 Sustrans published a study on 18 December 2020 regarding a potential extension of the Camel Trail from Wenfordbridge to Camelford and on to Delabole.
-The study also looked at another proposal regarded branch of the Camel Trail from Wadebridge to Launceston (via the North Cornwall Railway trackbed) and on to Lydford (via the Launceston and South Devon Railway trackbed.)
-The study split plans into trail segments—typically between disused stations or towns—and assessed both the feasibility and value of each segment.
+The study also looked at another proposal regarded branch of the Camel Trail from Wadebridge to Launceston, via the North Cornwall Railway trackbed, and on to Lydford, via the Launceston and South Devon Railway trackbed.
+The study split plans into trail segments, typically between disused stations or towns, and assessed both the feasibility and value of each segment.